Use of Jira Tool for Testing

 About Author

-pramol-chandekar-about-author.pngPramol Chandekar is a Sr. QA Executive at The One Technologies, with a passion for continuous learning and embracing new technologies in the IT industry.
-Since beginning his journey in September 2019, Pramol has dedicated himself to mastering his craft and expanding his expertise daily, paving the way for future leadership roles.
-His ambitious goal is to ascend to the role of Project Lead and Project Manager, shaping impactful projects and driving innovation in the field.
+pramol-chandekar-about-author.pngPramol Chandekar is a Sr. QA Executive at PixelQA, with a passion for continuous learning and embracing new technologies in the IT industry.
+Pramol began his journey in September 2019, fully committed to mastering the craft and improving his skills daily, thereby preparing for future leadership roles.
+His aim is to become a Project Lead and Project Manager, influencing projects and fostering innovation in the field.